Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound transmission loss: Introduction

-The third category consists of \emph{relaxation methods}.\ At its core, relaxation methods aim to solve a simpler but related optimization problem first, and use it as a starting point for the actual problem one wants to solve.\ In this sense, it is strongly related to the various continuation schemes encountered in TO.\ For example, classical density-based TO with the SIMP law often starts with a low penalization before increasing it to obtain a black-white solution.\ This is done because at low penalization, the problem is convex and the global optimum can be used as a proper starting guess for iterations at higher penalization and hence concavity.\ The idea of penalization continuation has a long history and stems back to early studies towards density-based compliance minimization.\ Arguably the earliest work is that of Allaire and Kohn in 1993~\cite{allaire_kohn_1993}, which employs a grayness penalization term in the objective that increases once throughout the optimization.\ The design space is thus ``relaxed'' by allowing density values between $0$ and $1$, and then slowly transformed to the original black-white problem by increasing the penalization.\ This continuation is a general feature of relaxation methods.\ More recently, Clay et al.~\cite{Clay2020} used an objective consisting of an additional penalty term that encapsulates the error in the constitutive relations.\ The relaxation thus consists of the fact that the constitutive relations need not be satisfied at the optimization start.\ The optimization of the direct frequency response function involves choosing displacements, stresses and inertial forces on top of the usual density field.\ It thereby avoids optimization of a functional solely of the displacements, which yields superior designs.\ As another example, Guo et al.~\cite{Guo2001} employ a second order smooth-extended technique in combination with the epsilon-relaxed method to allow for better truss layouts when considering local stress and buckling constraints.\ In general, relaxation is a powerful tool in optimization. \ Many techniques and variations exist and each requires careful tuning to ensure the initial relaxation is gradually restricted in a numerically stable way throughout the optimization process.\
+The third category consists of \emph{relaxation methods}.\ At its core, relaxation methods aim to solve a simpler (i.e., less constrained) but related problem first, and use the solution as a starting point for the actual problem.\ In this sense, it is strongly related to the various continuation schemes encountered in TO.\ For example, structural compliance minimization with the SIMP law gradually increases the penalization to promote a black-white solution.\ Penalization has a long history and stems back to early studies on density-based compliance minimization.\ Arguably the earliest work is that of Allaire and Kohn in 1993~\cite{allaire_kohn_1993}, which employs a grayness penalization term in the objective that increases during the optimization.\ The design space is ``relaxed'' by allowing density values between $0$ and $1$ and slowly transforming it to the original black-white problem by increasing the penalization.\ This continuation is a general feature of relaxation methods.\ More recently, Sanders et al.~\cite{Clay2020} used an objective consisting of an additional penalty term that encapsulates the error in the constitutive relations.\ The relaxation consists of the fact that the constitutive relations need not be satisfied at the optimization start.\ The optimization of the direct frequency response function involves choosing displacements, stresses and inertial forces on top of the usual density field.\ It thereby avoids optimization of a functional solely of the displacements, which yields superior designs.\ Guo et al.~\cite{Guo2001} employ a second order smooth-extended technique in combination with the epsilon-relaxed method to allow for better truss layouts when considering local stress and buckling constraints.\ In general, relaxation is a powerful tool in optimization. \ Many techniques and variations exist and each one requires careful tuning to ensure the initial relaxation is gradually restricted in a numerically stable way during the optimization process.\